 Options -d, -m, -o have the same meaning as for isabelle process (§1.3.1).
-Option -s has the same meaning as for isabelle build (§2.3).

 The Isabelle/ML process is run through the line editor that is specified via the settings variable ISABELLE\LINE\EDITOR (e.g. rlwrap for GNU readline); the fall-back is to use plain standard input/output.